 The application virtualization runtime environment influences execution performance, and so does the hardware virtualization layer.
 Hardware virtualization enables execution of the virtualized application on a VM rather than on the native OS.
-Hosting a guest OS within a VM causes both CPU overhead as well as memory overhead compared to running the OS directly on the physical hardware[41].
-The KVM virtualization performance has been evaluated by Larabel [42] on an Intel Core i7 machine.
-Accordingly, there is only a slight overhead for many computational tasks but a more significant one for disk-related tasks.
+Hosting a guest OS within a VM causes both CPU overhead as well as memory overhead compared to running the OS directly on the physical hardware (cf. KVM performance evaluation [41]).

-Figure 17: Application Virtualization Layered Architecture
+Figure 19: Application Virtualization Layered Architecture

 The VM-synthesis-based implementation suffers from that same overhead that is caused by running applications on a virtual rather than a physical machine.
 However, it does not experience the overhead that is additionally caused by runtime environments such as CDE or Cameyo.

-Figure 18: VM Synthesis Layered Architecture
+Figure 20: VM Synthesis Layered Architecture

-[9]However, VM synthesis potentially requires more running VMs than the application-virtualization-based solution.
-Consider m Linux applications and n Windows applications: the VM synthesis implementation would have to manage m+n separate VMs, while the application virtualization implementation would have to manage one Linux and one Windows VM, with each of them running the multiple offloaded applications in an application virtualization environment (cf. Figure 17 and in comparison Figure 18).
-VM synthesis will therefore have higher costs on the host’s resources than application virtualization when the number of applications that are run simultaneously increases.
-The workload of each VM includes the entire memory of the guest OS.
-Therefore, hosting multiple VMs, whose sum of guest OS memory is larger than the available memory on the host, forces the VM hypervisor to switch between VMs to offer application multitasking.
-Rather than scheduling at the process level like it is done in the application virtualization solution, the scheduling has to happen at VM level.
-Because a VM’s workload is larger than the actual application’s workload, a context switch is costly.
-Consider for example VMs where each uses 4 GB of memory and a cloudlet host with 32 GB of memory, which corresponds to the test scenario in section 7.2.
-Running many applications simultaneously soon exceeds the host’s memory because every application runs on a separate VM.
-Swapping a VM that uses all of its available 4 GB of memory induces high costs in terms of disk operations, thus slowing down the overall cloudlet performance.
-Furthermore, it can be expected that real-world cloudlet applications such as face recognition have only limited expectations on system services.
+Given the cloudlet server implementation in [9], VM synthesis potentially requires more running VMs than the application-virtualization-based solution because it hosts one VM per application.
+In contrast, the application virtualization cloudlet server maps applications of the same OS family onto one VM (cf. Figure 19 and in comparison Figure 20).
 Providing a complete OS such as Ubuntu for only one single application includes system functionality that is not required for the specific application and adds to the computational overhead.
+However, an alternative VM synthesis implementation may include multiple applications in a single overlay and an alternative application virtualization implementation may use one VM per virtual application

 Isolation and Security